 - Post the form to us at: GPO BOX 4242, Sydney, NSW, 2001

-- We'll credit your nominated bank account, or send a cheque, if the receipt you’ve attached shows that you’ve paid the provider.
-If there's no receipt attached to the claim form, and only an account, a cheque will be drawn to the person or organisation that provided the service.
+- We'll credit your nominated bank account, if the receipt you've attached shows that you've paid the provider.
+If there's no receipt attached to the claim form, and only an account, we’ll credit your nominated bank account and you will be responsible to pay the person or organisation that provided the service.